Foxy/foxy-node-netlify-functions/src/functions/pre-payment-webhook-webflow/README.md

 ### Basic Example
-Here is a minimum example of a link button to add a product to the cart:
+Here is a minimum example of a link button to add a product to the cart (the line breaks are for readability):

 ```html
 <a class="button" href="https://YOURDOMAIN.foxycart.com/cart?